SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 ### Key Features

-- **Auction Initiation**: Auction initiators can send `AuctionNotice` messages to signal the start of an auction.
-- **Auction Notice Publication**: Notices are consolidated into a feed called `SpdrAuctionState`, which streams all auctions in real-time.
+- **Auction Notice Publication**: Notices are consolidated into a feed called `AuctionNotice`, which streams auctions in real-time.
 - **Auction Responses**: Participants can respond to auctions directly using `NoticeResponse` messages.
-- **Auction Filtering**: Participants can filter auctions of interest with `UserAuctionFilter` messages, enhancing the relevance of auction notifications.
+- **Auction Filtering**: Participants can filter auctions of interest with `UserAuctionFilter` messages, enhancing the relevance of AuctionNotice messages.

 ### Message Types

-1. **AuctionNotice**: Sent by auction initiators to announce a new auction.
+1. **AuctionNotice**: A real-time feed of ongoing auctions available for clients to stream.
 2. **NoticeResponse**: Used by responders to participate in an auction.
-3. **UserAuctionFilter**: Allows clients to specify filters for the auctions they wish to receive notifications for.
+3. **UserAuctionFilter**: Allows clients to specify filters for the auctions they wish to receive notifications from `AuctionNotice`.
-4. **SpdrAuctionState**: A real-time feed of ongoing auctions available for clients to stream.

 ## Integration with MLink API